Yasas-Sri/Emotion_detector/README.md

 - Hugging Face Transformers for ViT implementation

 **Note**: This project requires a webcam for real-time emotion detection.
-Ensure camera permissions are granted in your browser.o
+Ensure camera permissions are granted in your browser